decentralizedthoughts/decentralizedthoughts.github.io/_posts/2020-07-17-polynomial-secret-sharing-and-the-lagrange-basis.markdown

 In other words, anything the adversary could learn by observing the distribution of its views, it could learn by just sampling from this distribution without any interaction.

+### Notes

+* The adversary in this post is *passive*, so the main challenge is in the hiding property.
+The binding propoerty will be less trivial in future posts about stronger adversaries.
+See our [follow-up post on the Byzantine case](https://decentralizedthoughts.github.io/2022-08-24-BGW-secret-sharing/).
+* In the share protocol we rather arbitrarily used the integers from 1 to $n$ as the shares sent to parties 1 to $n$.
+In fact one can use any fixed set $w_1,\dots,w_n$ of field elements.
+Since in many cases we want to use [FFT](https://decentralizedthoughts.github.io/2023-09-01-FFT/) it is often beneficial to **use roots of unity** and set $w_i \omega^i$, so party $i$ gets the share $P(\omega^i)$.

 Please leave comments on [Twitter](https://twitter.com/ittaia/status/1284267077587677184?s=20).